RedaZt/Projet-SCM/README.md

   <img src="/src/3.png" width="70%"/>
 </p>

-You can view the first five iterations using the "show iterations" button.
+You can view the first five iterations using the "show iterations" button at the bottom.